joostsijm/rival_regions_wrapper/README.md

 Replace `PLACEHOLDER` with your credentials.

 ## Login methods
-Currently the only working login method is Google.
+Currently the working login methods are Google and VK.
 If you can help me out and make the other login methods working it would be appreciated.

 login methods:

-- google
+- google [working]
-- vk
+- vk [working]
 - facebook

 ## Middleware